MSaaad/HexToDec/README.md

 # HexToDec
-A COD Project of converting hexadecimal input into dec
+A COD Project of converting hexadecimal input into its decimal equivalent.